yingweiwo

 Additional Infomation

-1,4-Dichlorobenzene (p-DCB, para-dichlorobenzene) is an organic compound with the formula C6H4Cl2.
+1,4-Dichlorobenzene (p-DCB) is an organic compound with the molecular formula C6H4Cl2.
 This colorless solid has a strong odor.
-In terms of its structure, the molecule consists of two chlorine atoms substituted for hydrogen at opposing sites on a benzene ring. p-DCB is used a pesticide and a deodorant, most familiarly in mothballs in which it is a replacement for the more traditional naphthalene. p-DCB is also used as a precursor in the production of the polymer poly(p-phenylene sulfide).
-Under California's Proposition 65, p-DCB is listed as known to the State to cause cancer.[8]
-A probable mechanism for the carcinogenic effects of mothballs and some types of air fresheners containing p-DCB has been identified.
+Structurally, the molecule consists of two chlorine atoms replacing hydrogen atoms in opposite positions on a benzene ring. p-DCB is used as an insecticide and deodorant, most commonly as a substitute for mothballs, replacing traditional naphthalene. p-DCB is also used as a precursor in the production of the polymer poly(p-phenylene sulfide).
+Under California Proposition 65, p-dichlorobenzene (p-DCB) is listed as a known carcinogen in the state.
+[8] The possible mechanisms of carcinogenicity of mothballs and certain air fresheners containing p-dichlorobenzene have been identified.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.